cabal-club/cable/readme.md

 ## Cryptography

-Implementing the cable wire protocol requires access to implementations of the following:
+Implementing cable requires access to implementations of the following:

 - [BLAKE2b](https://www.rfc-editor.org/rfc/rfc7693.txt) - Hash function described by RFC 7693.
 To be set to output 32-byte digests.
 - [ED25519](https://ed25519.cr.yp.to/) - A public-key signature system.
 Used to generate, sign posts, and verify post signatures.